Tonywuhk/realai.org/about/README.md

 We believe that even a highly intelligent AI theorem prover will be safe to humanity as it only processes logical symbols and knows very little about the real world, but we have not conducted a rigorous safety review and welcome any feedback.
 We hope that knowledge in AI reasoning can stimulate more effective research in safety, and that an advanced ATP system can help [Machine Intelligence Research Institute](https://intelligence.org/) in its quest of “foundational mathematical research” that ensures AGI has a positive impact.

+#### Longer-Term Contingencies

+A mathematical proof is essentially a piece of code written in a programming language of very limited expressiveness.
+As the scope of the language expands, the natural next steps are a code generation system in a high-level programming language, then a common sense reasoner in natural language.
+The last step lays a solid foundation upon which to build an AGI chatbot.
+When we notice any of the milestones is achieved, we will shift our technical goal to the next step.
+Each of these three steps after ATP seems to be worth around two years of solid AI progress worldwide, putting our AGI target at 2027.

 ## Team

 [Jonathan Yan](https://www.linkedin.com/in/jonathan-yan-766461130/).
 Founder and Director.